pellst/echinobase-anatomy-ontology/runbook_xpo_dev.md

 ```
+xpo_table.csv can be found in this folder: xenopus-phenotype-ontology\src\ontology

 In the examples that follow we make use of XPO_0102262 to provide comparison and trace it through the various phases of the pipeline.
 xpo_table.csv contains the following fields: